 Natural Remedies Should be Permanent Fixtures in Treatment

 The above options may seem like temporary remedies, but when employed on a regular and consistent basis and coupled with healthy lifestyle behaviors, they can lead to significant and long-lasting relief.

 Every human body is different, but physical therapy is something everyone can benefit from because its sole purpose is to help the human body move and exist comfortably in gravity.
-We have found PT regimens and education have been exponentially beneficial to our patients with a slipped or herniated disc.

 In the past, it was suggested that those with a slipped disc should seek bed rest and ice treatment.
 That was the standard for a long time; however, the latest research and observance of our patients indicates that targeted activity is best for this kind of condition.
 Resting in one position weakens muscles that your spine relies on to function, often making matters worse.